|One day it was warm, the next it was |

 good gold potential along with possible nearby

 Every time I think of politicians - I laugh (or cry).
-From the President to the city manager: they are all in some body's pockets, or know Chinese investors on a first name basis, or who knows what else - makes one wonder if Darwin was right.
+From the President to the city manager: they are all in somebody's pockets and bow to Chinese and Arab investors - makes one wonder if Darwin was right.
 Personally, I think Darwin had it all wrong.
-If he were right, how could those who are least likely to survive run our government.
+If he were right, how could those who are least productive in society run our government.
 Something is wrong with this scenario.
+Isn't it time we required all persons running for office to have had a least one job - other than a pimp, used car salesman, alien (or woman, etc), and should not be allowed to accept a Noble Peace Prize for doing nothing.
+If you have the time, email the Noble Prize committee and let them know that you thought they were playing a joke on us by giving Gore and Obama a prize for ...
+What was it they did?

-If automated lie detectors (ALD) were attached to our TV sets to detect lies by politicians, our TVs would fry every time a president made a speech, or the president's press secretary briefed us on another scandal.
+If automated lie detectors (ALD) were attached to our TV sets to detect lies by politicians, our TVs would fry every time a president made a speech, or the president's press secretary briefed us on another scandal like Benghazi or Fast & Furious.
 I didn't like Bush and I don't like Obama.
-When Obama leaves office, he will have a new skill as a professional golfer.
-If any politician ever told the truth, we would declare a national holiday.
+When Obama leaves office, he will have a new skill as a professional golfer and will have left our country so far in debt that we may never recover.
+If any politician ever told the truth, we should declare a national holiday.

 |Gold King mine in California in 2012.
 This was a nifty gold mine.|

-While Obama was out golfing, I was thinking last night after talking to a friend (a golfer) who noted that golfing takes an entire day, how many working days does 100 equal?
+While Obama was out golfing, I was talking to a friend (a golfer) who noted that golfing takes an entire day.
+Wow, how many working days does 100 equal?
 If we assume a 5 day work week, Obama spent 5 months of his presidency golfing (and who knows how much more time on vacation).
-This means, 12% of his presidency has been devoted to golfing while the rest of us are losing savings, homes and getting ready to be strangled by obamacare.
+This means, 12% of his presidency has been devoted to golfing while the rest of us are losing savings, homes and being strangled by obamacare.
 Think obamacare is good?
-Well how come every friend of obama has received a waiver and no congressman or senator will be under obamacare.
+Well how come every friend of obama has received a waiver along with every congressman or senator.
+Oh I know, they just want to put us before their needs.
 So, if obamacare is so good how come nancy pelosi and harry reid are not signing up for this fabulous obamacare?
 We should all march on Washington and require all of these political scumbags to sign on to obamacare.

 |Sign displayed in Tombstone, AZ|

 Let's look at our natural resources.
 Not so long ago, we were running out of oil.
 But as soon as geologists have money in their pockets, plenty of natural resources are found.
 It's because we have barely touched our natural resources in the US let alone the world.
-Take a look at oil and gas - we needed some, so geologists went out and found new deposits in recent years.
+Take a look at oil and gas - we needed some, so geologists went out and found new deposits.
 We now have enough to keep us occupied for centuries without having to import anything from the Saudis.
-But we still do import.
-Why?
-Because government leaders (remember those used car salesmen?) are getting rich by kowtowing to the Saudis and Chinese at our expense.
+So why do we still have to import?
+Because government leaders (remember those used car salesmen?) are getting rich by kowtowing to the Saudis at our expense.

 COPPER MINE on Interstate - 60